Detection Methods: Oblique, Transmitted, UV, IR and the VSC

 Last updated:

 Oblique-light illumination places the light source at a very low angle to the document surface, typically between 5 and 20 degrees from the plane of the paper.
-At this geometry, surface irregularities cast shadows that are grossly disproportionate to the height of the irregularity: a raised fibre or an indentation a fraction of a millimetre deep becomes visually prominent because the shadow it casts is far longer than the feature itself.
+At this geometry, surface irregularities cast shadows grossly disproportionate to the actual height of the irregularity: a raised fibre or an indentation a fraction of a millimetre deep becomes visually prominent because the shadow it casts is far longer than the feature itself.

 This principle is exploited in two principal ways in document examination.